 One of the great things about travelling in Europe is the cheap flights available between the cities there.
 Renee and I bought some ridiculously cheap flights to spend a weekend in Stockholm in August.

-We arrived late on a Friday night from Bergen and flew back to London on the Sunday afternoon which basically left us with just 24 hours in Stockholm to explore, but which proved enough time with a planned route and some prioritising.
+We arrived late on a Friday night from Bergen and flew back to London on the Sunday afternoon which basically left us with just 24 hours in Stockholm to explore, but which proved enough time to see all the sights with a planned route and some prioritising.

-The World Triathlon Championships were taking place in Stockholm the same weekend and with the costs of accommodation high we stayed in a Airbnb in Södermalm.
+The World Triathlon Championships were taking place around Stockholm the same weekend and with the costs of accommodation high we stayed in a Airbnb in Södermalm.

 Our 24 hours in Stockholm

 At 10am on Saturday we loaded up on Bagels and coffee for breakfast at The Bagel in the middle of Södermalm.
 I went with the ‘New York’ which was the classic Salmon, Cream Cheese and Capers.